Menu

 Pre-recorded audio description

 I can prepare and then record the audio description to be transmitted on the night.
 This can work well for a particularly quiet piece where there isn’t the space to describe from a control room or set up a monitor outside.
-It also means you could offer audio description on several performances and have a member of your team trigger it live using a pre-prepared score or script.
+It also means you could offer audio description on several performances and have a member of your team trigger it live using a pre-prepared score or script, or link it to the running of the show in QLab, or your captions / surtitle software (I’ve added audio description to opera surtitles using Spectitular by Panthea).

 Using WiFi and people’s phones to receive the description